-Payments support the construction of small irrigation facilities, small-scale rainwater collecting facilities, sprinkler irrigation, drip irrigation facilities, irrigation and drainage pumping stations, and small hydropower stations.
+Budgetary expenditures to assist construction of small irrigation facilities, small-scale rainwater collecting facilities, sprinkler irrigation, drip irrigation facilities, irrigation and drainage pumping stations, and small hydropower stations.
 Following consultations with Chinese experts, 50% of amounts budgeted for this programme have been allocated to category B2 (Based on fixed capital formation) and 50% to category J1 (Hydrological infrastructure).
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.